ASTOR RECORDS

 Overseas labels distributed by Astor

-Like with its Sydney rival Festival Records, the distribution of recordings sourced from overseas labels was an important part of Astor's business, and it enjoyed considerable success with records licenced from the American labels Vanguard, Kama Sutra, Buddah and Elektra and the British label Pye, all of which were issued on the Astor label in its "AP-1000" series.
+Like its Sydney rival Festival Records, the distribution of recordings sourced from overseas labels was an important part of Astor's business, and the company enjoyed considerable success with records licenced from American and British labels.
+The best known of these are the British label Pye and the American labels Vanguard, Kama Sutra, Buddah and Elektra.

 The British Pye label was, like Astor, the recording division of an electrical goods manufacturer, Pye of Cambridge, who established their own recording division in the 1950s.
-According to the history of the company by Dario Western, Pye established its own Australian subsidiary in the 1950s, but this folded in the early '60s and the Australian distribution rights were subsequently acquired by Astor.
-Pye recordings comprised the majority of Astor's international releases, and most singles released underlicence from Pye were issued on Astor's long-running 'A-1000' series
+According to the history of the company by Dario Western, Pye established its own Australian subsidiary in the 1950s, but this folded in the early '60s and the Australian distribution rights were picked up by Astor.
+Pye recordings comprised the majority of Astor's international catalogue; most of the Pye singles were issued under Astor's long-running 'AP-1000' series.

-Pye's subsidiary imprint Pye International held the British rights to a number of important U.S. independent labels including Vanguard, A&M, Colpix and King, and they released artists including Herb Alpert, The Marcels, James Brown, Dionne Warwick and Chris Montez in the U.K. It is thought that the rights to most of these labels were included in Astor's Australian licencing deal with Pye, although the Australian rights to A&M were acquired by Festival Records in the early 1960s.
+Pye's subsidiary imprint Pye International held the British rights to a number of important U.S. independent labels including Vanguard, A&M, Colpix and King, and they released artists including Herb Alpert, The Marcels, James Brown, Dionne Warwick and Chris Montez in the U.K. It is probable that the Australian rights to most of these labels were included in Astor's deal with Pye; one notable exception was the fledgling American label A&M, which was picked up by Festival Records in the early 1960s.

 Pye set up a subsidiary label, Dawn, which had some success in the early '70s with The Brotherhood Of Man and Mungo Jerry, whose version of "In The Summertime" competed with a rival version by Australia's The Mixtures, released on Fable.
 Pye also had links with the BBC, Satril, Fly, and Disco Demand labels but their most successful affiliate label was DJM (Dick James Music), the label to which Elton John was signed in the early '70s.
 Pye also had success with their "Golden Hour" compilations (The Kinks, The Searchers et al) and with their budget imprint Marble Arch.